 So, yes, you want someone who is out to get the best pictures of your day, but really I don't think you need someone getting in your way, stressing you out and making your day difficult.
 That's not going to help anyone.
 I've been known to make teas and coffees when the bride is getting ready, and sort out buttonholes before the ceremony.
 It's not my main job, but if I have time and if it helps keep people happy and helps get the pictures then it makes sense to me.
 But my tea making is better than my buttonhole skills.

 Like many photographers these days I prefer a reportage style, meaning I don't like to interfere with the events of the day too much and prefer to be ready to catch the moments as they happen.
 I do like to take some posed family and group shots, and to take a little time with the bride and groom alone while the reception is underway, but I don't want to take too long over it.
 Most people like some formal shots, and I believe it's worth taking a little time to do them during the day.
+If you really want some elaborate formal shots, let's do that too - but only if you want to.
 Apart from that, my style is to predict, react and be ready to capture the spirit of the day.

 I charge £1100 for a full day's coverage (that is from the bride getting ready through to the first dance and a bit of the evening reception).
 I reckon on about 8 hours of photography, but if it's a little more that's not a problem.
 I'm not going to leave just before the cake is cut just because 8 hours have passed!
 After I have edited the pictures you receive: